Atlanta Car Accident Lawyers

 No one wants to be the victim of a car accident, but unfortunately, it still happens.
 You may have suffered serious injuries from your car crash, and the physical recuperation time after an auto accident can be considerable.
 Combine that with the devastating financial and emotional trauma that comes with a motor vehicle accident, and you may be feeling helpless and overwhelmed.

 If you lost a loved one or were injured in a car accident due to the negligent or reckless actions of another driver, we know the challenges you are facing.
 Our Atlanta car accident lawyers have litigated thousands of cases and have been assisting clients for more than 33 years.
-Call and schedule a free initial consultation with our car accident attorneys at our law office in Buckhead, GA.
+Call and schedule a free initial consultation with our car accident attorneys at our law office in Atlanta, GA.
 (404) 419-6674.
 As with all of our personal injury cases, you don’t have to pay a dollar until we win.